autoplot/documentation/javadoc/org/das2/graph/GraphUtil.md

+# org.das2.graph.GraphUtil

-# org.das2.graph.GraphUtilUtilities for drawing graphics and establishing standard behavior.
+Utilities for drawing graphics and establishing standard behavior.
  This provides functions to get a 16x16 icon for a color, getting a Path from a series of data points, and a "visualize" method for simply looking at some data.

-GraphUtil( )
+# GraphUtil( )

 ***